ErikBongers/ErikBongers.github.io/lowlevelmacro.md

 Procedural macros, on the other hand, are build using regular rust code.
 But even in this case there are often a lot of abstractions added to make the writing process quicker and easier.
-Many procedural macros rely on the syn crate, which pre-parses tokens into higher level language constructs.
+Many procedural macros rely on the syn crate, which pre-parses tokens and condenses them into higher level language constructs.
 In addition to that, macros like `quote!` are used to write out the code the macro needs to generate as plain text.

 All these abstractions allow you to create most macros quickly, but in each case, you have to learn these tools and you have to deal with the quirks and limitations that come with these.